+We we're looking to save a little money (which eventually backfired on us!) and found a quaint rambler on the banks of Issaquah Creek.
 It was sort of dingy and a little smelly, but the rental market was very, very competitive then and we were running out of time to find a place.

 As we toured the house with the leasing agent, she mentioned the previous owner had recently passed away from a long battle with cancer and her son had hired them to rent the house out.
 I always knew I was sensitive to energy so I immediately asked if the lady had died in the house.
 She reassured me three separate times in that showing that the lady had died in a hospice facility and not in that house.

 Against my better judgement, I believed her.
 Plus, the price was right and I figured dingy and smelly were two things we could handle with a little elbow grease.
 We moved in a few days later.